 So, assuming you've found the perfect illustrator and are getting serious about hiring them.
-What is absolutely essential when drawing up an illustrator contract?
+What is absolutely essential when drawing up a contract?

-- pay half now, and half upon completionyour book’s dimensions (will you be doing an 8×10 picture book?
-5×7?
+- Choosing your book’s dimensions: Will you be doing an 8x10 picture book?
+5x7?
 You need to know this before you sign a contract with an illustrator.
 You can research what works best for your target audience.
-I went to a bookstore and got a feel for the size of book I liked, then measured it! haha)
+When I was first starting out, I went to a bookstore and got a feel for the size of book I liked, then I measured it!

 If you’re thinking, "What would I need the illustrations for?" think about merchandising.
 If you don’t own the rights to the illustrations, you will have to share a cut with your illustrator and come to an agreement.
 This is much more difficult after your book is a major success.

 ** IMPORTANT** this checklist is intended as a guideline to help with forming a contract with an illustrator ONLY, it is not meant to be used in place of legal advice.

 If you found this helpful, and would like to have me available to help you navigate these kind of negotiations (plus so much more, as you publish) consider joining my Publishing Mastermind.

 I only open it during certain times of the year, but the Publishing Mastermind is a great option if you are looking for a mentor to help you publish your children's book.